abhinpai/pai-portfolio/docs/javascript/modules/m7_destruct.md

 ```js
 import {pureComponent, component} from react;
 ```
-import statements have a different syntax.
+import statements have different syntax.
 When compared against destructuring, none of the following import statements will work

 * Use defaults values such as `import {pureComponent = component} from react`
 * `Deep destructuring` style like `import {component: { someOtherComponent }} from react` is not possible